Tom & Jerry poster

 The inciting incident occurs at 12 minutes when Preeta discovers Jerry in the hotel.
 A mouse threatens to destroy the celebrity wedding and Kayla's new job.
 The stakes are established: fix this or lose everything..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Kayla makes the active choice to hire Tom as the hotel's "cat" to catch Jerry.
+This indicates the protagonist's commitment to Kayla makes the active choice to hire Tom as the hotel's "cat" to catch Jerry.
 This irreversible decision launches the main premise: Tom and Jerry's chase will now take place in the high-stakes hotel environment., moving from reaction to action.

 The Collapse moment at 76 minutes (75% through) represents the emotional nadir.
 Here, All is lost: Kayla's lies are exposed publicly.
 She's fired and humiliated.
 Tom and Jerry's fight destroys the wedding venue.
 The celebrity couple splits up.
 Ben feels betrayed.
-Everything Kayla built through deception collapses, with her dignity and dreams seemingly dead., shows the protagonist at their lowest point.
+Everything Kayla built through deception collapses, with her dignity and dreams seemingly dead., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 80 minutes initiates the final act resolution at 79% of the runtime.
 Synthesis and revelation: Kayla realizes she must be honest and make things right.
 Tom and Jerry recognize they work better together than as enemies.
 New information reveals Terrance sabotaged the wedding.
 Armed with truth and teamwork, they mobilize for the finale., demonstrating the transformation achieved throughout the journey.